-BONTEMPI Minstrel BETA [ß] analogue keyboard with nice accompaniment and monophonic envelope
+BONTEMPI Minstrel BETA [ß] analogue keyboard with nice accompaniment & monophonic envelope

 A midsize keys version of this instrument with smaller case was released as Bontempi Minstrel Alpha.